Film and Photo Permits

 FILM AND PHOTO PERMITS INFORMATION

-- A permit is required for all commercial film/video taping and still photography conducted on ALL Parks and Recreation property, in the City of Saint Paul.
+- A permit is required for all commercial film/video taping and still photography conducted on all property maintained by Saint Paul Parks and Recreation in Saint Paul.
 Permits are issued by the Parks Permit Office under the authority of Section 170.04 of the Code of Ordinances and Chapter 2, Section 3, Item B of the Rules and Regulations for Saint Paul Parks.

-- A permit is not required for non-commercial filming/photography conducted solely for personal or family use or for news purposes, unless filming/photography will be impeding access to public property or if filming/photography is conducted at the Como Park Zoo and Conservatory.
+- A permit is not required for non-commercial filming/photography conducted solely for personal or family use or for news purposes, unless if filming/photography is impeding access to public property or if filming/photography is conducted at Como Park Zoo & Conservatory.

 - Liability insurance is required with the City of Saint Paul listed as additional insured for all commercial film/photo shoots.
-Insurance Certificates must be submitted to Parks and Recreation at least 7 days prior to your event, or your event may be cancelled.
+Insurance Certificates must be submitted to Saint Paul Parks and Recreation at least 7 days prior to the event.
+Failure to do so may result in the cancellation of the event.

-- Permit holders are responsible for the cleanup and restoration of the site and ensuring the area is returned to its original condition.
+- Permit holders are responsible for cleaning up the site of the shoot and ensuring that the area is returned to its original condition.
 Work and repair costs done to the site due to damage will be assessed to the permit holder.

-- A cancellation processing fee will be charged, as per the Department’s Refund Policy, on all film/photo shoots which are cancelled.
+- A cancellation processing fee will be charged, as per the Department’s Refund Policy, on all film/photo shoots which are canceled.
 The rest of the permit fee is refundable.
-If a permit is issued within 48 hours of the film/photo shoot, and the shoot is cancelled, the permit fee is not refundable.
+If a permit is issued within 48 hours of the film/photo shoot, and the shoot is canceled, the permit fee is not refundable.

 - Any change to the original permit date, location, time, etc. will be assessed a change fee.